Renalka/Disaster-Response-Pipeline/README.md

 A machine learning pipeline used for loading data, training a model, and saving the trained model as a pickle file

 #### run.py:
-Used for launching the web app that can classify disaster messages
+templates folder: This folder contains all of the html files necessary to run and render the web app. run.py: Used for launching the web app that can classify disaster messages

 ## Instructions:
 1. Run the following commands in the project's root directory to set up your database and model.